Formative Influences

 Inspiration Board

 The inspiration board shows how these materials come together in lived-in spaces.
-Vintage mid-century furniture sourced from Florida and New York introduces honest materials, sculptural form, and a sense of timelessness that modern reproductions often miss.
+Vintage mid-century furniture sourced from Florida and New York introduces honest materials, sculptural form, and a sense of timelessness.
+Mixing vintage with new designer pieces will complement the furniture we already own, reinforcing a look that feels collected through time.

 What’s Next – Chapter 3